dominictarr/JSONStream/readme.markdown

 if `map` return non-nullish (anything but `null` or `undefined`) that value will be emitted in the stream.
 If it returns a nullish value, nothing will be emitted.

+`JSONStream` also emits `'header'` and `'footer'` events, the `'header'` event contains anything in the output that was before the first match, and the `'footer'`, is anything after the last match.

 ## JSONStream.stringify(open, sep, close)